 If your home has single-pane windows, you may want to replace them with double-paned models.
 When it comes to insulation, consider choosing wood-clad frames.
 They’re pricier than aluminum and vinyl, but the energy savings make them worth the price.

 We also advise conducting a blower door test to pinpoint air leaks in your home.
-A property management company can help you find a reliable energy auditor.
+A luxury property maintenance service company can help you find a reliable energy auditor.

 #4 Improve your lighting